jia1217/ParallelProgammingLabs/docs/Labs/Lab9_Simple_Processor.md

 * 1) wait for and read an instruction off DIN

 * 2) perform the instruction.
-The processor will begin in an idle state where it waits for an instruction to be supplied by the user.
-To do this the user will write the instruction to **DIN** and then activate the **RUN** signal.
-Upon the next rising edge of **CLK** the instruction will be saved.
+The processor will begin idle, waiting for the user to supply instructions.
+To do this, the user will write the instructions to **DIN** and then activate the **RUN** signal.
+The instruction will be saved upon the next rising edge of **CLK**.

 * 3) Then, the processor will execute that instruction.
-Upon finishing the instruction, the processor will activate the **DNE** signal for one **CLK** cycle.
-The processor will not accept another instruction until after the **DNE** signal is activated.
+After the instruction, the processor will activate the **DNE** signal for one **CLK** cycle.
+The processor will not accept another instruction until the **DNE** signal is activated.

 The instructions will be encoded as the 8-bit value: **IIXXXYYY**, where **II** represents one of the four instructions, **XXX** is a binary number that represents the Xth-data register: **RX**, and **YYY** represents the Yth- data register: **RY**.